cloudiator/cloudiator.github.io/_docs/tutorial_application.md

 For this step the following information is needed.

 1. For each component, i.e. a _LifecycleComponent_, of the application you need:
-    1. a script used for *install*ing and _start_ the component on the virtual machine.
+    1. a script used for *install*ing and *start*ing the component on the virtual machine.
     2. the _Image_ used for booting the virtual machine.
     3. the _Hardware_ used for booting the virtual machine.
     4. the _Location_ used for booting the virtual machine.